alexandroid000/bounce/README.md

 This simulation is built using the [diagrams](http://projects.haskell.org/diagrams/) library for Haskell.
-Diagrams provides a framework for both modelling affine vector spaces and immediately producing figures from those models.
+Diagrams provides a framework for both modelling affine vector spaces and immediately producing figures from those models, which is handy.

+All the fun stuff is in [src/BounceSim.hs](`src/BounceSim.hs`).

 This library is packaged with [stack](http://docs.haskellstack.org/en/stable/GUIDE/), so you should be able to